-The Nation is one of four state-recognized Creek Tribes in Alabama, and a founding member of the Alabama Indian Affairs Commission with membership in the Intertribal Council of Alabama and the National Congress of American Indians.
+The Nation is one of eight state-recognized Creek Tribes in Alabama, and a founding member of the Alabama Indian Affairs Commission with membership in the Intertribal Council of Alabama and the National Congress of American Indians.
 Today, the Southeastern Mvskoke Nation is headquartered near Troy, AL, but the ancestors of the Nation have lived in the Deep South since time immemorial, and

 our traditional lands spanned most of Alabama, Georgia, and North Florida.